pingcap/docs-cn/tiup/tiup-cluster-topology-reference.md

 - `deploy_dir`: Specifies the deployment directory.
 If it is not specified or specified as a relative directory, the directory is generated according to the `deploy_dir` directory configured in `global`.

+- `data_dir`：Specifies the data directory.
+If it is not specified or specified as a relative directory, the directory is generated according to the `data_dir` directory configured in `global`.

 - `log_dir`: Specifies the log directory.
 If it is not specified or specified as a relative directory, the log is generated according to the `log_dir` directory configured in `global`.

 - `gc-ttl`: The Time To Live (TTL) duration of the service level GC safepoint set by TiCDC in PD, in seconds.
 The default value is `86400`, which is 24 hours.